Powerlearnproject/se-assignment-2-introduction-to-software-engineering-ZoraTheXplora/README.md

 Several key activities are involved in requirements management, including:

 a.**Monitoring and controlling changes**: This is keeping an eye on and managing modifications to the requirements as they arise during the development process.
-This includes figuring out where the changes came from, evaluating their effects, and deciding whether to accept or reject them.
-Keeping track of several iterations of the requirements document and other relevant artifacts is part of version control.
+This includes figuring out where the changes came from, evaluating their effects, and deciding whether to accept or reject them.Keeping track of several iterations of the requirements document and other relevant artifacts is part of version control.
-Linking the requirements to other steps in the development process, such design, testing, and validation, is known as traceability. b.**Communication**: This is making sure that all parties involved are informed of the requirements in an effective manner and that any modifications or problems are dealt with right away. c.**Monitoring and reporting**: This entails keeping an eye on how the development process is going and providing updates on the requirements' state.
+Linking the requirements to other steps in the development process, such design, testing, and validation, is known as traceability.

+b.**Communication**: This is making sure that all parties involved are informed of the requirements in an effective manner and that any modifications or problems are dealt with right away.

+c.**Monitoring and reporting**: This entails keeping an eye on how the development process is going and providing updates on the requirements' state.

 **Software Design Principles:**